-Te Kooti (?–1893) was of Ngāti Maru, a hapu (sub-tribe) of the Tūranganui-a-Kiwa (Gisborne) tribe Rongowhakaata.
-He converted to Christianity and, like other Tūranganui Māori, became involved in the coastal shipping trade.
-He was also known as a wild and turbulent youth, gaining enemies among Europeans and some of his own people.
+Te Kooti (died 1893) was of Ngāti Maru, a hapū (sub-tribe) of the Tūranganui-a-Kiwa (Gisborne) tribe Rongowhakaata.
+During a wild and turbulent youth, he made enemies among Europeans and some of his own people.
+He converted to Christianity and, like other Tūranganui Māori, became involved in coastal shipping.

-In 1865 he was among the few Ngāti Maru who did not convert to the Pai Mārire religion, which opposed the sale of land to Europeans.
-Instead he joined the government forces which fought 'rebel' Pai Mārire Hauhau at Waerenga-a-Hika (Gisborne) in November 1865.
-After the fighting he was held on suspicion of being a spy, but these charges were probably trumped up.
-He appealed to Donald McLean for a hearing of the charges against him, but was ignored.
+In 1865 Te Kooti was among the few Ngāti Maru who did not convert to the Pai Mārire religion, which opposed the sale of land to Europeans.
+Instead he joined the government forces which fought 'rebel' Pai Mārire (Hauhau) at Waerenga-a-Hika (near Gisborne) in November 1865.
+After the fighting he was held on suspicion of being a spy, a charge which was probably trumped up.
+He appealed to Donald McLean for a hearing, but was ignored.
 He was exiled to the Chatham Islands with a number of Hauhau prisoners.

-While on the Chathams Te Kooti experienced spiritual visions.
-It was at this time that he founded the Ringatū Church, grounded in the Old Testament and in Māori custom.
+While on the Chathams Te Kooti experienced spiritual visions and founded the Ringatū Church, which was grounded in both the Old Testament and Māori custom.
 On 4 July 1868 Te Kooti led an escape of the Chatham Island prisoners – 163 men and 135 women and children – on the Rifleman, a vessel they had seized.
 They landed just south of Poverty Bay on 10 July.
-Te Kooti told Biggs, the Resident Magistrate at Gisborne, that he and his followers did not want to fight Europeans but to travel to the King Country.
-There he would strengthen his position as the spiritual leader of the Māori people.
+Te Kooti told Reginald Biggs, the resident magistrate at Gisborne, that he and his followers did not want to fight Europeans but to travel to the King Country, where he hoped to strengthen his position as a spiritual leader of the Māori people.
 Biggs demanded that Te Kooti's party give up their arms.
 When they did not, he pursued and attacked them, and war began.

-After this, there was a period of extraordinary savagery and destruction.
-Government forces applied a scorched earth policy so that the Tūhoe tribe could not shelter Te Kooti and the dwindling remnants of his band.
-Te Kooti became a master of guerrilla tactics, and always managed to evade capture.
-Over the next four years armed parties constantly crossed the Kāingaroa plains, the Urewera and surrounding districts, pillaging, burning and killing.
+Government forces applied a scorched earth policy so that the Tūhoe tribe could not shelter Te Kooti and the dwindling remnants of his band, but he always managed to evade capture.
+Armed parties constantly crossed the Kāingaroa plains, the Urewera and surrounding districts, pillaging, burning and killing.

 Te Kooti lived at Te Kūiti, in the King Country, until he was pardoned in 1883.
-However, he was never allowed to return to his home at Tūranganui.
+However, he was never allowed to go home to Tūranganui.
 During this period he developed the rituals of the Ringatū Church.
 By the late 1870s the faith had spread widely, and his reputation as a prophet and healer grew rapidly.
 He died in 1893.

 Nō te hapū o Ngāti Maru, iwi o Rongowhakaata o Tūranganui-a-Kiwa a Te Kooti (? –1893).
 Ka huri a ia hei Karaitiana, ā, pērā tonu i te nuinga o ngā Māori o Tūranganui, ka kuhu ia ki ngā tauhokohoko ki tai.
 Ka hau te rongo mōna he mohoao, he wāwāhi tahā.
 Ka huri ētahi o ngā Pākehā me ētahi tonu o ōna uri tonu ki te whakamau ki a ia.